Cistanche: A Powerful Antioxidant with Fantastic Benefits

 One couldn’t find a plant stranger or more interesting than cistanche.

-But a lot like ginseng, cistanche varieties are endangered and in short supply, making their healing benefits all the more precious.
-The Chinese variety (Cistanche deserticola) is especially imperiled—though fortunately, there are plenty of species of the plant under the genus Cistanche that grow all over the world.
+A lot like ginseng, cistanche varieties are endangered and in short supply, making their healing benefits all the more precious.
+The Chinese variety (Cistanche deserticola) is especially imperiled.
+Fortunately, there are plenty of species of the plant under the genus Cistanche that grow all over the world.

 The herb is known for its bright yellow columns of flowers that poke up just above the sandy ground, making them quite the sight to see in an otherwise barren landscape.
 And it may just be the strangeness of cistanche that attracted ancient healers and herbalists to it in the first place.